2019 DHST Prize for Young Scholars (recent Ph.D.s)

 The 2019 DHST Prize does not specify distinct categories, but submissions must be on the history of science or technology in any part of the world.
 The Award Committee endeavors to maintain the broadest coverage of subjects, geographical areas, chronology and civilizations (African, American, Asian, Islamic, Western and Ancient Civilisations, and others not included in the above list).

 Each Prize consists of a certificate, assistance with travel and accommodation expenditures to the IUHPST/DHST Congress in Prague in July 2021 and a waiver of registration fees.
 The winner of a prize whose dissertation engages substantially Islamic science and culture (over competitions five (2016-2018) and six (2018-2020), is also awarded the Ihsanoglu Prize given by the ISAR Foundation.

-The Committee is comprised of the DHST President, Vice-Presidents, Secretary General, and distinguished specialists in specific fields.
+The Committee is comprised of the DHST Council members and distinguished subject specialists.

 CONTACT THE COMMITTEE

 Questions may be addressed to Mike Osborne at [email protected]Nike